School of Health Sciences

 Teaching Summary

-My teaching is centered on my evolving practice developed through eighteen years as a midwife and educator.
+My teaching is centered on my evolving practice developed through twenty one years as a midwife and educator.
 I aim to enhance and transform the student learning experience with the belief that… read more

 Research Summary

 Maria commenced the Professional Education Doctorate (EdD) in October 2015 with the School of Education at the University of Nottingham.
-Maria's research interest pertains to educating student midwives about compassion.
-Maria hopes to submit the thesis in December 2020
+Maria's research interest pertains to educating student midwives about and for compassion.
+Maria successfully completed her professional education doctorate in November 2021.

 Past Research